Ivanettoss/server/README.md

-This is a real time radar that shows position of devices.
+This is a real time radar that shows position of devices generating markers.

 🚀 Project Setup and Execution Guide
 📋 Prerequisites